Ammonite

 Perishinctes SP.

-These are Upper Jurassic (160 million year old) ammonite fossils of the genus Perisphinctes collected in Tulear, Madagascar.
+This is an Upper Jurassic (160 million year old) ammonite fossil of the genus Perisphinctes collected in Tulear, Madagascar.

 Ammonites were shelled cephalopods that died out about 66 million years ago.